xdai-nyu/xdai-nyu.github.io/_curriculum/week-13.md

 To be added. -->

 ## Project Update 6
-1. Start to create your final project slides with (1) Your prototype demo.
-(2) Your evaluation plan, or evaluation results if you got a chance to test it early.
+1. Create an evaluation plan for your prototype.
 Think of what you will want to measure to evaluate the efficacy of your tool.
-You will present these in the next class.
-5 minutes presentation time.
+Do this early.
+Determine your:

+- Metrics of success - What you plan to achieve with this tool.
+You can limit it to the main key variables of succes. (e.g. concept retention, creativity, emotion recognition, etc.)
+- Measures - How will you meausre these metrics? (e.g. user feedback, errors made in interaction, creative ideas generated, etc.)
+- Data Collection Methods - How will you collect the information needed to measure these? ()
+- Data Analysis Methods - How will you analyze this data? (e.g. Qualitative thematic analysis, Quantitative comparison between groups, etc.)
+- Findings - What you found with early analysis with users (or proxy users, e.g. your peers)

+1. Add your evaluation plan to your git sites.

+1. Get ready for your final presentations NEXT week (Dec 3rd)!
 <!-- **Project Update Submission: [https://drive.google.com/drive/folders/1qNgxq8qCvgFw741hppSi9uI6yf7zq6Pl?usp=drive_link](https://drive.google.com/drive/folders/1qNgxq8qCvgFw741hppSi9uI6yf7zq6Pl?usp=drive_link)** *(due on 04/21, 5:00 PM EST)* -->

 [Class Slides](https://docs.google.com/presentation/d/1X6YEFE8aUg-zQUjf6E2Lm2Ob-tn-v_X_TEa0EtRxzOw/edit?usp=sharing)